 Are you writing a Family History?
-Here are some tips from 48 Hour Books to help you through the process!
+Here are some tips from 48 Hour Books on how to make a family tree book.

 Compiling a family history can seem like a daunting task.
 The first decision you must make is deciding what the primary use for your Family History book will be.
 Will it be a keepsake for other family members?
 Or is it a genealogy book that you are going to market and sell?
 Depending on the answer to this question, you may want to take a specific approach.